 If you purchased your car with cash, the legal minimums are the basics that your state requires.
 But if you have a car loan, your lender may have additional insurance requirements, such as collision or comprehensive insurance.
 Talk to your banker to find out more.

-Only you can decide how much car insurance is right for you, although it helps to have a good insurance agent you can discuss the available coverages with.
+When you’re choosing how much insurance to buy, it helps to have a good insurance agent you can discuss the available coverages with.
 If you can afford it, consider carrying more than the minimum required.

 We don’t recommend that you get behind the wheel of a car without insurance.
 In most states, this is illegal and it could cost you your driver’s license or other penalties or even result in jail time if you are a repeat offender.
 The penalties vary from state to state, but they are generally severe.